SussexPAL/PythonCrashCourse/Scripts/flow_of_control_1.md

 [MAIN CAM]
 # Flow of control 1: If, then, else
 So; we've started exploring some basic programming. right now we're kind of using Python like a simple calculator.
-There's nothing wrong with this, but, we could go further and have a program where the output vary a lot more.
-Everything we've written so far does the same thing every time we run it, that is we write lines of code, and when we run the program, those lines are executed on at a time, in the order they were written.
+There's nothing wrong with this, but, we could go further.
+Everything we've written so far does the same thing every time we run it, that is we write lines of code, and when we run the program, those lines are executed one at a time, in the order they were written.
 ``` py
 thing1 = "Hello"
 thing2 = "World!"